-The National Joint Apprenticeship and Training Committee has launched the website ElectricPrep.com to help applicants prepare for application to a NECA-IBEW Apprenticeship.
-This website offers courses on resume writing, review for the aptitude test, and interview preparation as well as free courses that describe the electrical industry.
+The Electrical Training Alliance hosts a website at ElectricPrep.com to help applicants prepare their application for a NECA-IBEW Apprenticeship.
+This website offers courses on resume writing, aptitude test review, and interview preparation, and free courses that describe the electrical industry.
 Completion of these courses is optional.

 *We administer the aptitude test to applicants for the Inside Electrician and the Limited Energy Technician apprenticeship programs*

 If you have submitted a qualifying application, you will receive a testing date and time for your aptitude test, approximately one month following your application.
-You will receive a booklet with a sample test and you can access it here.
+To review sample test questions similar to those on the actual test, you may visit: http://electricaltrainingalliance.org/SamplePage.

 The Algebra and Functions section entails 33 questions within 46 minutes.
 The Reading Comprehension section comprises 36 questions within 51 minutes.
 There will be a brief break between the two sections.
 There are no penalties for guessing.
 Your score is based on the number of items you answer correctly.
 You may not use a calculator for the test.

 If you will need special accommodations during the test, make arrangements with the training center as soon as you receive your aptitude test date.

 An independent facility scores the tests.
 The training center will receive the results two to four weeks after your test and will notify you of the results.
 If you receive a qualifying score on the test battery, we will schedule you for an oral interview approximately one month following your aptitude test.
-If you do not get a qualifying score on the test battery, you must wait six months before re-applying and re-testing.
+If you do not get a qualifying score on the test battery, you must wait three months before re-applying and re-testing.